How To Get Free Website Traffic with Google Business Listings

 I mean, doing business online these days IS doing business, there’s no separation.
 For service business owners who ignore marketing in the online world there is the inevitable chorus of crickets awaiting.

-Building your website is the obvious first step in promoting your business online, but after that there is the task of getting eyeballs on your stuff.
+Building your service company website is the obvious first step in promoting your business online, but after that there is the task of getting eyeballs on your stuff.

 Let’s assume your website provides a good user experience, the service pages are optimized, your SEO is up to scratch, your content is compelling and so on.